budparr/hugo-pipes-parcel/README.md

 ## CSS

-- Uses Hugo Pipes, utlizing PostCSS.
+- ~Uses Hugo Pipes, utlizing PostCSS.
 NOTE: we use this method because we use utility-class CSS.
 I otherwise recommend you use Parcel to process your CSS.
-See "How to Switch to running JS-based PostCSS" below.
+See "How to Switch to running JS-based PostCSS" below.~
+- Uses Parcel/PostCSS as default.
+See "How to Switch to Hugo-based PostCSS" below.

+### CSS via Hugo
-- Hugo processes `assets/css/styles.css` with `assets/css/postcss.config.js`, utilizing Imports, TailwindCSS, Autoprefixer, and PurgeCSS.
+- Hugo processes `assets/css/styles.css` with `assets/postcss.config.js`, utilizing Imports, TailwindCSS, Autoprefixer, and PurgeCSS.
-- **If `NODE_ENV=development` is present in the build command, Hugo/PostCSS will NOT process the file through PurgeCSS.**
+- **If `NODE_ENV=development` is present in the build command, PostCSS will NOT process the file through PurgeCSS.**
 - Hugo outputs the processed CSS file to `public/css/styles.min.[hash].css`.

+### CSS via Parcel
+- Parcel processes `assets/css/styles.css` with `assets/postcss.config.js`, utilizing Imports, TailwindCSS, Autoprefixer, and PurgeCSS.
+- **If `NODE_ENV=development` is present in the build command, PostCSS will NOT process the file through PurgeCSS.**
+- Hugo outputs the processed CSS file to `assets/output/index.[hash].css`.

 ## Fonts